 Sponsorship Request Application

 Outpatient infusion service delivers intravenous (IV) cancer treatment without requiring a hospital stay.
 This includes:

 At Dignity Health, we are dedicated to providing specialized, world-class cancer care in a warm and friendly environment.
-Our University of Arizona Cancer Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
-If you are interested in outpatient infusion services in Arizona, Find a Doctor near you today or call 844.214.5236 (8222).
+Our Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+If you are interested in outpatient infusion services in Arizona, Find a Doctor near you today or call 844.214.5236.

 Your doctor may recommend outpatient infusion services when you need chemotherapy for cancer.
 It may also be necessary to treat cancer-related conditions, such as pain and infection.
 Outpatient treatment allows you to continue to work or attend school, and spend more time with friends and family.
 Staying out of the hospital also decreases your risk of infection.